 And I think I gave into other pressures, too.
 I mean, several of my friends had kids who were excelling academically, not to mention the fact I was new to homeschooling and felt the need to validate myself as a capable teacher.

-But I pushed my kids, (my dyslexic daughter in particular, God, forgive me,) to learn things they weren’t ready for and weren’t interested in, and in doing so I did more to delay learning than to really encourage it.
+But I pushed my kids, (my dyslexic daughter in particular–God forgive me,) to learn things they weren’t ready for and weren’t interested in.
+In doing so, I actually did more to delay learning than to really encourage it.
 When I stopped pushing and allowed my kids to progress at their own pace, I found they learned more quickly, retained things more fully, and enjoyed the learning process far more.

 Mistake #4: Expecting my kids to learn like I learn

-Fortunately, this was one of those things I was able to learn fairly quickly.
-In fact, at the very outset I probably would have told you that I knew it already — that my kids would never learn just like I learn – and yet I found it so frustrating when they didn’t!
+Fortunately, this was a mistake that I was able to learn from fairly quickly.
+In fact, at the very outset I probably would have told you that I already knew that my kids would never learn just like I learn.
+Yet, for some reason I found it so frustrating when they didn’t!

 I wish my kids could share my interests and absorb information the same way I do.
 That would definitely make homeschooling easier for me.
 Instead I’ve had to use resources and approaches that don’t necessarily appeal to my own way of thinking, and I’ve had to learn to twist my own thought processes to find new ways to help me drive home information.

-The awesome thing about it, none of these were mistakes I could not overcome.
-I definitely wish I had overcome them sooner, but had I never made them, there are so many wonderful aspects of homeschooling I may never have discovered.
-And that’s probably true of most of us as homeschooling moms.
-Our mistakes are good overall, because they lead us to better things.
+The awesome thing about the whole experience of making these four big mistakes was that I was ultimately able to overcome each of them.
+Now, okay, I definitely wish I had overcome them sooner.
+However, if I hadn’t made these mistakes then I may not have discovered some of the wonderful aspects of homeschooling that I love today.
+And that’s probably true for most of us, as homeschooling moms.
+Our mistakes are good overall, because they lead us to better things!